jesuswr/TypeResolver/README.md

 # TypeResolver
 Simple type resolver in haskell

-doesnt work perfectly but it was interesting
+Doesnt work perfectly but it was interesting

+Also it doesnt manage well some errors xD

 ```
 BIENVENIDO